-- 25.2.20 A signature and title of the person(s) accepting responsibility for the content of the report and date of issue.
-Signatories are appointed by the Laboratory Director. - 25.2.21 - 25.2.22 When NELAC or TNI accreditation is required, the laboratory shall certify that the test results meet all requirements of NELAC or TNI or provide reasons and/or justification if they do not. - 25.2.23 - 25.2.24 Where applicable, a narrative to the report that explains issues and concerns not already addressed in the NCM. - 25.2.25 When soil samples are analyzed, a specific identification as to whether soils are reported on a "wet weight" or "dry weight" basis. - 25.2.26 Appropriate laboratory certification number for the state of origin of the sample, if applicable - 25.2.27 If only part of the report is provided to the client (client requests some results before all of it is complete), it must be clearly indicated so in the report (e.g., partial report).
+25.2.20 A signature and title of the person(s) accepting responsibility for the content of the report and date of issue.
+Signatories are appointed by the Laboratory Director.

+- 25.2.21 - 25.2.22 When TNI accreditation is required, the laboratory shall certify that the test results meet all requirements of TNI or provide reasons and/or justification if they do not. - 25.2.23 - 25.2.24 Where applicable, a narrative to the report that explains issues and concerns not already addressed in the NCM. - 25.2.25 When soil samples are analyzed, a specific identification as to whether soils are reported on a "wet weight" or "dry weight" basis. - 25.2.26 Appropriate laboratory certification number for the state of origin of the sample, if applicable - 25.2.27 If only part of the report is provided to the client (client requests some results before all of it is complete), it must be clearly indicated so in the report (e.g., partial report).
 A complete report must be sent once all of the work has been completed. - 25.2.28 Any non-TestAmerica subcontracted analysis results are provided as a separate report on the official letterhead of the subcontractor.
-All TestAmerica subcontracting is clearly identified on the report as to which laboratory performed a specific analysis. - 25.2.29 Non-accredited methods or tests performed shall be clearly identified in the case narrative when claims of accreditation to the NELAC or TNI Standard are made.
+All TestAmerica subcontracting is clearly identified on the report as to which laboratory performed a specific analysis. - 25.2.29 A Certification Summary Report, where required, will document that, unless otherwise noted, all analytes tested and reported by the laboratory were covered by the noted certifications.